 - Submit to the G&A Committee Chair a final report in PDF format within 60 days of project end date as stated in the proposal.
 The final report is required for projects of any duration.

 - Requirement for a progress report and deadlines for submission of reports will be indicated in the award letter.
-A reminder will be sent to the project leader two weeks before the report deadline.
 These reports are important to CCV, and to the science, cave, and conservation community.
-As stated in the eligibility section, on time receipt of reports from previous grants will be needed when making future grant requests.
+As stated in the eligibility section, on time receipt of reports from previous grants is a requirement for eligibility to submit future grant requests.

 - Time extensions for the project end date or for the submittal of reports or both may be granted if needed, by written (letter or email) request to the G&A Committee Chair.